Life Insurance with a Pulmonary Infarction.

 The problem is…

 Simply knowing that you have suffered from a Pulmonary Infarction isn’t going to be enough information for a life insurance underwriter to make his or her decision about your life insurance application.
-In order to do that, most (if not all) life insurance companies are going to want to know how “serious” our Pulmonary Infarction was as well as “what” potentially caused you to suffer from one!
+In order to do that, most (if not all) of the top life insurance companies are going to want to know how “serious” our Pulmonary Infarction was as well as “what” potentially caused you to suffer from one!

 Why do life insurance companies care if I’ve been diagnosed with a Pulmonary Infarction?

-The main reason why a life insurance company is going to “care” if you have been diagnosed with a Pulmonary Infarction is because in some cases, it can be caused by a variety of different pre-existing medical conditions which can have a significant effect on whether or not you’ll be able to qualify for a traditional term or whole life insurance policy.
+The main reason why a life insurance company is going to “care” if you have been diagnosed with a Pulmonary Infarction is that in some cases, it can be caused by a variety of different pre-existing medical conditions which can have a significant effect on whether or not you’ll be able to qualify for a traditional term or whole life insurance policy.

 In cases like these…

-A Pulmonary Infarction is treated more as a “symptom” of some other more “serious” pre-existing medical condition rather than the actual disease itself.
-This is why, we wanted to take a moment and discuss what a Pulmonary Infarction is as well as highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your application.
+A Pulmonary Infarction is treated more like a “symptom” of some other more “serious” pre-existing medical condition rather than the actual disease itself.
+This is why we wanted to take a moment and discuss what a Pulmonary Infarction is as well as highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your application.